 2. Lack of nutrients

 Bean leaves that do not have enough nutrients, including nitrogen, magnesium and iron will turn yellow.
-It is rare for beans to lack nitrogen because they can draw nitrogen from the atmosphere and capture it in nodes on their roots.
+It is rare for green beans to lack nitrogen because they can draw nitrogen from the atmosphere and capture it in nodes on their roots.

 Give your beans a quick feed of gentle all-purpose organic liquid fertilizer like fish emulsion to replace the nutrients lost quickly.
 Follow this up with a handful of pelleted chicken manure which will slowly feed the plant over time.